October 9, 2020

 An innocent man has already spent sixteen years out of a sentence of one hundred years for a crime he did not commit.
 If you are reading this plea, you too can contribute, if only in a small way, to help correct the multiple grave injustices now suffered by so many.

 One evening in June 1998, a divorced father, Barton Monroe McNeil, also known as Bart, then 38 years of age, had custody of his daughter for the night, as per child care arrangements between Barton and his ex-wife, Tita McNeil, who worked the third shift at the local hospital.
 Proud to be such a large part of raising a three year old of Christina McNeil, Barton routinely had custody of his daughter 4 or 5 nights (and days) per week, often for twelve or more hours straight.

 At about 10:30 PM on the night of June 15th 1998 Barton laid Christina down to sleep for the night in the lone bedroom in his ground floor apartment.
-Strangely, Barton found Christina mysteriously awakened in the bedroom a few hours later.
+Strangely, Barton found Christina mysteriously awakened in the bedroom a few hours later after midnight calling out the name of his girlfriend’s daughter “Mee-Shell”.
 He then laid Christina back down to sleep unaware of any possible threat lurking nearby.